KaileyMO/Time-Management-Project/README.md

 4. Install Flask with ‘pip install Flask’

+5. Run schema.py by typing 'python3 schema.py'

-5. Run the application by typing 'python3 app.py' and paste this web page in your web browser: http://127.0.0.1:5000
+6. Run the application by typing 'python3 app.py' and paste this web page in your web browser: http://127.0.0.1:5000

 After <b>successfully running the program once</b>, you can use it any other time by: